 Attach your doors with hinges.

 Next I built the drawer boxes.
 I basically followed this tutorial from Ana White, except I did not leave a space for the drawer face.
 I wanted my drawer face to be in front of the facing of the cabinet to match the rest of my kitchen.
-The I attached my drawer faces to the drawer boxes, once they were installed in the island to make sure nothing was crooked.
+The I attached my drawer faces to the drawer boxes, once they were installed in the DIY Kitchen Island to make sure nothing was crooked.
 Drawers are probably the hardest part because the measurements do need to be pretty exact.
 I especially recommend cutting as you go here.
 No matter how much I squared the island along the way, nothing about the drawers turned out perfect.
 It’s an art that gets better with practice.
 By the time I installed my 4th drawer I had it down!
 Practice makes perfect!

 Now all that’s left is to install the countertop.
 We used the butcher block we had on our previous cabinets.